A theory of generalized Lam\'e curves: Monodromy and isomonodromic deformations

-\item If $M_{\gamma_i} \in \{ \pm {\rm Id} \}$ for all $i$, then GLE admits two linear independent ansatz solutions.
-Furthermore, linear combination of ansatz solutions is still quasi-periodic and hence of ansatz form, see the proof of Proposition~\ref{exist_ansatz_sol}.
-This gives the $\mathbb{P}^1$ fiber. \end{enumerate} The proof is finished. \end{proof}
+\item If $M_{\gamma_i} \in \{ \pm \mathrm{Id} \}$ for all $i$, then the generalized Lam\'e equation admits two linearly independent ansatz solutions.
+Furthermore, any linear combination of ansatz solutions is still quasi-periodic and hence of the ansatz form (see the proof of Proposition~\ref{exist_ansatz_sol}).
+This continuous family of solutions naturally forms the $\mathbb{P}^1$ fiber. \end{enumerate} The proof is finished. \end{proof}

-Two types of degenerate loci are both important.
-There sum is expected to be a topological count, i.e. independent of $\mathbf{p}$ and $\tau$.
-The ramified point is called the generalized Lam\'e function, generalizing the classical notion of Lam\'e function.
-It is worth further study.